Numerical method for Darcy flow derived using Discrete Exterior Calculus: Review of Discrete Exterior Calculus (DEC)

 The discrete Hodge star can be thought of as an operator that ``transfers information'' between the primal and dual meshes.
 Given a $k$-simplex $\sigma$ and a primal $k$-cochain $\alpha$, the discrete Hodge star of $\alpha$ (denoted $\hodge \alpha$) is a dual discrete $(n-k)$-cochain defined by its value on the dual cell $\dual \sigma$ by

 Here $\vol{\sigma}$ is the measure of $\sigma$ and $\vol{\dual\sigma}$ is the measure of the circumcentric dual cell corresponding to $\sigma$, with measure of a 0-dimensional object being~1.
 See \cite{Hirani2003, DeHiLeMa2005} for details.
 We will sometimes use $\hodge_k$ to denote the Hodge star with $C^k(K)$ as its domain.
 Using the bases for $C^k(K)$ and $C^{n-k}(\dual K)$ mentioned above, the matrix $\M_k$ for $\hodge_k$ is a diagonal $N_k$ by $N_k$ matrix.
-It has been shown recently \cite{Hirani2010} that for a Delaunay mesh the diagonal entries are all positive.
 It is helpful to use $\hodge_k^{-1}$ to denote the inverse map although the inverse notation is usually not used for smooth Hodge star.
 To simulate the Hodge star property~\eqref{eq:starstar} on the discrete side we will always use whenever the inverse discrete Hodge star map is used.

 The various primal and dual cochain complexes in 2 dimensions are related via the discrete exterior derivative and discrete Hodge star operators in the manner shown in the following diagram:

 The corresponding diagram for 3 dimensions is: